-Good marketing can be a lot harder than it seems, especially when established companies try to impress new customers.
-In their efforts to create funny or eye-catching ads, marketing teams will sometimes go too far and find themselves in the middle of a controversy.
-The following is a list of companies who in the attempt of turning new consumers on to their products, turned off the fans they already had.
+MINYANVILLE ORIGINAL Good marketing can be a lot harder than it seems, especially when established companies are going after new customers.
+Sometimes in their efforts to create funny or eye-catching ads, marketing teams will go too far and find themselves in the middle of a controversy.
+The following is a list of companies who in the attempt of turning new consumers on to their products and services turned them off with what they were saying.

-Nivea is well known for its successful skin care line for women, but in 2011 the company decided that strengthening its line for men would be a good idea.
-To get the attention of a male audience, Nivea’s marketing folks used some aggressive language and imagery.
-However, the company didn’t think things through, deciding to run an ad in Esquire magazine depicting a clean-shaven black man in a button-up shirt ready to toss away a mask of his pre-Nivea self -- afro and a beard included -- under the slogan, “Re-civilize yourself.”
-Many readers felt that imagery was subtlety racist and voiced their disgust.
-The company was quick to point out that the campaign had other ads featuring white men in similar circumstances, but still changed the direction of the campaign to make it less controversial.
+Nivea is pretty well known for its successful skin care line for women, but earlier this year the company decided that strengthening their line for men would be a good idea.
+Admittedly, it’s harder to get guys to care about their image so Nivea’s marketing guys appealed to their audience by using some aggressive language and imagery in its 2011 “Re-Civilize Yourself” campaign.
+However, the company didn’t think things through, and decided to run an ad for Esquire Magazine depicting a short hair and clean shaven black man in a button up shirt about to throw a black mask with an afro and a beard.
+Many readers felt that imagery was subtlety racist and voiced their disgust to Nivea.
+Nivea was quick to point out that the campaign had other ads featuring white men in similar circumstances, but still changed the direction of its campaign to make it less controversial.

 To be fair, nearly ALL of the early ads for the Sony’s (NYSE:SNE) PSP and PS3 were disasters, but the electronics maker’s 2006 ad for its white PSP was the first to start an actual controversy.
-When Sony announced its arrival of its white PSP in the Netherlands, its choice of imagery made its potential consumers pretty uncomfortable.
-Sony’s Billboard depicted a blonde white woman dressed entirely in white, aggressively grabbing a black woman dressed in all black.
-Naturally, this color scheme raised a considerable amount of racial tension and many complaints.
-In reality, the ad was only one of three that showed a back-and-forth struggle, though the fact that Sony wanted to display its products in conflict seems like a poor strategy in the first place.
+When the Sony wanted to announce the arrival of their white PSP in the Netherlands, their choice of imagery made its potential consumers pretty uncomfortable.
+Sony’s Billboard depicted a blonde white woman dressed entirely in white aggressively grabbing a black woman dressed in all black.
+Naturally, this color scheme raised a considerable amount of racial tension and a good deal of complaints.
+In reality, the ad was only one of three that showed a back and forth struggle, though the fact that Sony wanted to display its products in conflict seems like a poor strategy in the first place.
 Sony later pulled the ad and issued an apology.